 If you grew up in the era where singers and television performers were constantly flipping the mic cord out of their way so as not to trip over it, you may wonder how this technology works.
 You’d likely be surprised to discover how simple the technology actually is.
 This ease of use along with the cordless convenience are the main reasons cable mics have become a thing of the past.

-Old school wired microphones convert sound into an electrical audio signal that is sent to a sound system through a cable.
+Traditional (old school) wired microphones convert sound into an electrical audio signal that is sent to a sound system through a cable.
 Wireless microphones, on the other hand, convert sound into radio signals which are then sent from a transmitter to a receiver which sends it to the sound system.
-So the process is somewhat similar with the key difference being that wireless mic systems are actually using radio frequencies to transmit the sound.
-The result is easier mobility when using wireless mics.
+The process is somewhat similar with the key difference being that wireless mic systems are actually using radio frequencies to transmit the sound.
+The result is easier mobility and increased freedom when using wireless mics.

 Key Components of the Wireless Mic System